keenlycode/adapter/docs-src/guide/usage/index.html.md

 ```
 </el-code-block>

-There are 3 ways to do thisas following description.
+There are 3 APIs to do this as following description.

 <el-blockquote>